Bugrahancobain/BugrahanCoban/README.md

 # Buğrahan Çoban – Personal Portfolio Website

-Let's dive into the **BugrahanCoban** project and provide a thorough, detailed explanation of the code, components, libraries, and functionality used.
-We'll break everything down so that it's clear and easy to understand, and we’ll also include specific code examples to ensure clarity.

 ### Overview

 This project appears to be a **personal portfolio website** showcasing the skills and projects of **Bugrahan Coban**.
 It features sections such as an introduction, portfolio projects, and a resume.
 The website is developed using **React**, a popular JavaScript library for building user interfaces.
 Additional tools and libraries are used to enhance the website’s performance, responsiveness, and user experience.